What entitlements are available and which ones might I be able to use?

 How do I log into my childcare account to reconfirm?

-You need to log into your childcare account using your Government Gateway ID to reconfirm.
+You need to log into your childcare account on GOV.UK using your Government Gateway ID to reconfirm.
 The dates between which you should reconfirm will be displayed when you log in.

 What’s happening in September 2025?